sdeming/botarena/README.md

 - **Log Levels:** Set with `--log-level` (off, error, warn, info, debug, trace).
 - **Debug Filters:** Use `--debug-filter` to restrict debug output to specific topics (e.g., `vm`, `robot`, `drive`, `weapon`, `scan`, `instructions`).
 - **Log Output:** All logs are printed to stdout.
 To capture logs for analysis:
+- **Simulate:** With the `--simulate` flag the game will run as fast as possible without rendering anything.
+This is very useful for iterating over changes for bot development.
+- **Seed:** Set the random seed with `--seed <nnn>` to while debugging to ensure that each run is the same.

 ```sh
 cargo run -- bots/chaos.rasm bots/jojo.rasm --log-level=debug > debug.log 2>&1